stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/customresources.md

 * Namespaces can also be created via tenant CR by *specifying names* in `namespaces`.
   * Tenant-Operator will append *tenant name* prefix while creating namespaces, so the format will be **{TenantName}**-**{Name}**.
   * `stakater.com/kind: {Name}` label will also be added to the namespaces.

+* `commonMetadata` can be used to distribute common labels and annotations among tenant namespaces.
+  * `labels` distributes provided labels among all tenant namespaces
+  * `annotations` distributes provided annotations among all tenant namespaces

+* `specificMetadata` can be used to distribute specific labels and annotations among specific tenant namespaces.
+  * `labels` distributes given labels among specific tenant namespaces
+  * `annotations` distributes given annotations among specific tenant namespaces
+  * `namespaces` consists a list of specific tenant namespaces across which the labels and annotations will be distributed

 * Tenant automatically deploys `template` resource mentioned in `templateInstances` to matching tenant namespaces.
   * `Template` resources are created in those `namespaces` which belong to a `tenant` and contain `matching labels`.